December 06, 2017

 A negative result may be less clear if the person tested does not know if they have a close family member with a gene mutation or if they have a mutation that is unable to be detected by current testing.
 For this reason, people may wish to consult with a genetic counselor to prepare themselves for results that are not completely certain.

 Uncertain or Ambiguous Results—a result may find a mutation in the BRCA2 or BRCA2 genes that has not been associated with breast cancer in the past, but is not yet know whether it carries additional risk of developing the disease.
 Approximately 10% of women who underwent mutation testing had this kind of result.

 While odds are low that someone has the mutated BRCA1 or BRCA2 genes that may cause breast cancer, talking with your doctor can help you determine whether or not genetic testing is the right decision for you and your family.
 Dr. Shailja Shah can help with scheduling the testing.
-To schedule an appointment call the office at (812) 234-0098 or click the button to schedule an appointment online.
+To schedule an appointment call the office at (812) 234-0098 or schedule an appointment online below.

 National Breast Cancer Foundation, Inc.®: www.nationalbreastcancer.org